Mark Robinson (American politician): Political views and remarks

 Robinson promoted his persona as a "brash and unfiltered conservative culture warrior".
-He opposes abortion, promotes climate change denial, and opposes the legalization of recreational marijuana.
-He has indicated that he wants to remove science and social studies from first through fifth grade curriculum, abolish the State Board of Education, and expand charter schools and school voucher programs, potentially supplanting the public school system.
+He promotes climate change denial, and opposes the legalization of recreational marijuana.
+In his 2024 gubernatorial campaign, he indicated that he wants to remove science and social studies from first- through fifth-grade curriculum, abolish the State Board of Education, and expand charter schools and school voucher programs, potentially supplanting the public-school system.
+Media outlets have identified his views as right-wing, far-right or ultraconservative.